 Another growth spurt happened between 1903 and 1907.
 The biggest news in 1903 was that the telephone line finally went through town.
 A bank also opened in a new, red brick building.
 John Kling built a creamery, and newcomer George McCrory added a hardware store.
 By 1906, Hasty boasted a new lumber yard, stockyard, another creamery, a cash store, and a community hall for entertainment.
 Hasty was well on its way to becoming a bonafide town when a fancy dining establishment opened in 1907.
 However, the growth of the community came to an abrupt end when a fire broke out on November 30, 1907.
 The blaze destroyed the lumber yard and several other buildings in town.
 Another fire struck in 1912 and devastated several more businesses.

-It was around this time that Hasty began to gain a reputation for two things.
-First, Hasty and the surrounding communities were consistently yielding bumper crops of high-quality potatoes.
+It was around this time that Hasty began to gain a reputation for two things: cheese and potatoes.
+Hasty and the surrounding communities were consistently yielding bumper crops of high-quality potatoes.
 A new warehouse was built to store the potatoes before they could be shipped out by train.
 During the harvest, daily shipments of Hasty potatoes made their way to Minneapolis to be sent on to places as far away as Chicago.
-The second was the Limburger Cheese Factory.
-The Limburger Cheese Factory became well-known throughout the state as the only maker of Limburger cheese in Minnesota.
-In 1929, new owners changed the name to the Modern Co-op Cheese Factory.
+Then there was the Limburger Cheese Factory, which was famous throughout the state as the only maker of Limburger cheese in Minnesota.
+In 1929, new owners changed the name of the factory to the Modern Co-op Cheese Factory.
 As a wholesale business, the demand for the cheese allowed the owners to expand the building in the 1930s.
 More than 33,000 pounds of cheese was made each month.
 Modern Co-op operated the factory until 1953 when more stringent regulations required the wooden vats to be replaced with stainless steel.
 The old-world recipe couldn’t be successfully adapted to the new process, so the owners sold the business to John and Ella Frehner.
 The Frehners decided not to pursue the cheese-making side of the enterprise but instead opened a retail cheese shop.
 The newly renamed Hasty Cheese Shop sold a variety of cheese, sausage, locally-made honey and maple syrup, ice cream, and ice-cold pop to travelers along Highway 152 until 1975.

 Eventually, the bank became a tavern, and then the tavern became the Try-Me-Inn.
 In 1953, new owners Harry and Eveleth Stolp, purchased the inn and renamed it the Hasty Inn.
 Harry and Eveleth added running water to the building and modernized the bar.
 When that was done, they transformed the upper level into a dance hall.
 Once again, the inn became more of a tavern than a place to rest your head—and that brought a younger crowd to Hasty.
 It wasn’t uncommon to see people from St. Cloud or the Twin Cities at the Hasty Inn on nights when up-and-coming country and western bands played.

 After the depot had been razed, only a handful of structures remained in the commercial area of Hasty.
 Today, there are only three.
-One is the red brick bank building that would later become the Hasty Inn.
+One is the red brick bank building that later became the Hasty Inn.
 A few years ago, the sign identifying the building was still in place but it has since been removed.
-Another was once the home to the hardware and farm implement store.
-In-between the two, there is a garage that was once the gas and service station.
-All of the buildings are now abandoned.